A problem of immersive technology – smart phone users oblivious to events round them

 Cartoon reference number: a370

-This week the daleks were in Dr Who and the paralympics were taking place.
+This week (in 2012) the daleks were in Dr Who and the paralympics were taking place.

 The daleks famously have restricted mobility, as they are basically motorised wheelchairs.
 So it’s a short step to imaging them taking part in the paralympics.